circonus-labs/libmtev/docs-md/apireference/c.md

 #### mtev_intern_release

->Release interned data back to the default pool.
+>Release interned data back to the pool from which it was allocated.

 ```c
 void